osirisgothra/gxbase/README.md

      OFFICIAL-RELEASE-NUMBER.2.TWO-DIGIT-YEAR.MONTH (.commit)

         OFFICIAL-RELEASE-NUMBER			Should be self explanitory.
-Since I havent done any official releases yet, this will stay at '0' for now.
+Since I havent done any official releases yet, this will stay at '0' for now. **This has been officially named 'MNYM' notation!!**

         2                           Marker for generation 2.
 This is done in order to keep it separate from the generation 1 code, in case it ever gets restarted, i could possibly